 - The program course(s) must represent a direct benefit to the agency.

-- The employee must submit a written request for reimbursement to his/her division management and the Human Resources Division prior to completing the course.
+- The employee must submit a written request for reimbursement or payment to his/her division management and the Human Resources Division prior to completing the course.
 The request must include the following:

 - the name and location of the institution of higher education;

 - the beginning and ending dates of the program course(s);